 With only two singles released, Swedish Bluephox has already been compared to icons like Robyn, HAIM, Bonnie Tayler, Paloma Faith and “as if Stevie Nicks had fronted Future Island."
 She also been hailed as "Pop diamond”, “Obsessive”, “Sensational”, “Pop perfection” and “Extremely promising artist."

 Bluephox, or Philippa Magnusson, grew up in Stockholm surrounded by the sea and music as eternal constants.
 The later thanks in large part to her dad, who was a successful guitarist in the 60´s.
 Her father introduced her to the world of Bob Dylan, Fleetwood Mac, Van Morrison, The Rolling Stones, Pink Floyd and Sting while her big brother sat at the piano playing Stevie Wonder, The Average White band and Supertramp.
 In that mix of influences, we find Bluephox.
-Her debut single Gold was released in May 2020 and received a warm reception from music platforms from Canada to the UK.
-For example, Gold was quickly placed at “Favorite” in Brittish Radio BBC1, and the Music online magazine Popmuzik (SWE) expressed: “A perfect mix to reach the large audience.”
+Her debut single Gold was released in May 2020 and received a warm reception from music platforms world wide.
+For example, Gold was quickly placed at “Favorite” in British Radio BBC1, and the Music online magazine Popmuzik (SWE) expressed: “A perfect mix to reach the large audience.”

 The sequel second single Paul’s Boutique, lived up to expectations when it was released in September 2020.
 Played on Radio BBC1’s “Future Artists” and on public radio in Sweden and Denmark amongst others.
 Canadian music magazine “The Revue” wrote: (..) “it has been some time since we’ve obsessed over a song, and that is until we heard Bluephox’s new single, “Paul’s Boutique”.